carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 At minimum a process block must contain a `script` block.

 The `script` block is a string statement that defines the command that is executed by the process to carry out its task.
+These are normally the commands you would run on a terminal.

 A process contains only one script block, and it must be the last statement when the process contains input and output declarations.